fluidjax/assets/docs/qredochain.md

 There is currently only 1 type of PBGroupType, which is a Trustee Group.
 A Trustee Group represents a number of Participants together with an expression.

-When used in a Transfer Rule which determines whether or not an Asset can be updated, a trustee group can be used interchangeably with a IDDoc.
+When used in a Transfer Rule (which determines whether or not an Asset can be updated) a Trustee Group can be used interchangeably with a IDDoc.
-It enables a Group Asset ID to be used in place of a IDDoc Asset ID.
-This enables mutable Transfer Conditions.
-So, in the case of the previous example
+So, in the case of the previous example:-

     (T1+T2+T3)>1 & P

-if we create the following Trustee Group
+if we create the following Trustee Group to represent just the Trustees

 ```
 message PBGroup {
     PBGroupType         = TrusteeGroup;
-    GroupFields          =     {‘expression’:’(t1+t2+t3)>1’}
+    GroupFields          =     {‘expression’:’(T1+T2+T3)>1’}
     Participants         =
         abbrev:’T1’, iddoc:’ASSETID_IDDOC_FOR_USER_T1’
         abbrev:’T2’,’iddoc:'ASSETID_IDDOC_FOR_USER_T2’